simbody/simbody/README.md

 }
 ```

-See [Simbody's User Guide][1] for a step-by-step explanation of this example.
+See [Simbody's User Guide][user] for a step-by-step explanation of this
+example.

 Installing
 ----------